 Combining traditional restaurant POS systems with self-service technology can bring this blended approach to life in a way that satisfies customers and streamlines operations.
 Here is a quick snapshot of tools that can enhance your on-premises dining experience:

-Stationary POS terminal: Placed at counters or tucked away behind server stations, POS terminals enable counter service, traditional dine-in, and takeout.
+Stationary POS terminal: Placed at counters or tucked away behind server stations, POS terminals enable counter service, traditional dine-in and takeaway.

 Handheld POS system: These portable POS systems fit in servers’ pockets and enable more efficient table service with fewer servers managing the floor.
 They also encourage staff to stay nimble, jumping from behind the counter, if needed, to log orders from an ever-growing queue.

-Self-service kiosks: Placed together near the entrance, self-service kiosks let customers fully customize their order to their exact specifications.
+Self-service kiosks: Placed together near the entrance, self-service kiosks let customers fully customise their order to their exact specifications.